• About Giselle Carson

 In part two of Giselle’s appearance on WJXT’s The Chat on April 3rd, she spoke about the recent immigration reform proposals.

-Posted by Giselle Carson in Marks Gray News
+Posted Marks Gray News

 Tags